castlegateit/cgit-wp-tweak-tool/README.md

 *   Hide presentational markup controls
 *   Hide some block-level elements in the content editor
 *   Force plain text paste in the content editor
+*   Disable queries for particular page or template types

 ## Options ##